Risks, Governance and Crisis Response

 - How can penetration testing best be incorporated into security systems?
 How can independent researchers be incentivized to disclose vulnerabilities responsibly?

-- How can cyber risk be effectively quantified?
+- How can cyber risk be effectively quantified and insured against?

 - In what way could the emergence of cyber insurance for individuals alter the dynamics of risk?